 - i.
-The Existing laws give legal recognition to online transactions, documents and esignatures and cater for basic essentials of e-Commerce.
+The Existing laws give legal recognition to online transactions, documents and esignatures and cater for basic essentials of e-commerce.
 However, the said laws will have to be amended from time to time to keep pace with new developments as new and innovative e-businesses evolve.
-Apart from laws and regulations specific to online/electronic transactions and businesses, other general laws of Pakistan, including IP laws, are applicable to e-Commerce businesses just like any other form of business.
+Apart from laws and regulations specific to online/electronic transactions and businesses, other general laws of Pakistan, including IP laws, are applicable to e-commerce businesses just like any other form of business.
 Moreover, there are laws specific to particular sectors and industries which are also applicable to online businesses. - ii.
-Consumers' trust and confidence is an essential feature of cross-border e-Commerce.
+Consumers' trust and confidence is an essential feature of cross-border ecommerce.
 Global practices especially in advanced economies include return of faulty products and re-export by the producers.
 The system in Pakistan does not allow suppliers to re-export such products.

-&lt;sup>13 Regulations for Payment Card Security, 2016
+13 Regulations for Payment Card Security, 2016

-&lt;sup>14 Regulations for Security of Internet Banking, 2015
+14 Regulations for Security of Internet Banking, 2015

-&lt;sup>15 Regulations for Prevention against cyber-attacks, 2016
+15 Regulations for Prevention against cyber-attacks, 2016

-&lt;sup>16 Regulations for Electronic Money Institutions, 2019
+16 Regulations for Electronic Money Institutions, 2019

-&lt;sup>17 Branchless Banking Regulations, 2016
+17 Branchless Banking Regulations, 2016

 - iii.
-Cross-border trade is an important feature of e-Commerce.
+Cross-border trade is an important feature of e-commerce.
 Online platforms offer consumer goods to large consumer markets.
-For an export oriented e-Commerce industry export processes should be efficient enough to process a large number of low value transactions.
+For an export oriented e-commerce industry export processes should be efficient enough to process a large number of low value transactions.
 The existing system of WeBOC does not have this efficiency.
-FBR (Customs) is already working on National Single Window which is expected to allow speedy processing which will help export of consumer goods through e-Commerce platforms. - iv.
+FBR (Customs) is already working on National Single Window which is expected to allow speedy processing which will help export of consumer goods through e-commerce platforms. - iv.
 Digital goods (e-goods) include e-books, movies, software, manuals and any item which can be electronically transferred and stored.
 Its most advanced form is additive manufacturing products ('3-D Printing') using computer designs for manufacturing complex machinery and electronics etc. At present e-goods are not subjected to import taxes, but this issue is being discussed among the developing countries being net importers of these goods.
-In 2018 Indonesia added electronically transmitted 'software and other digital products' to its Harmonized Tariff Schedule.
-18 - v.
+In 2018 Indonesia added electronically transmitted 'software and other digital products' to its Harmonized Tariff Schedule.18 - v.
 Free lance service providers have a huge potential to bring foreign exchange to the country, Pakistan is 4th in the world indicating more than 40% growth. - vi.
-By keeping the current government's objective of building knowledge economy, digitisation and boosting IT exports as focal points across all sectors and industries, Pakistan's e-Commerce industry can develop at a rapid pace.
+By keeping the current government's objective of building knowledge economy, digitisation and boosting IT exports as focal points across all sectors and industries, Pakistan's e-commerce industry can develop at a rapid pace.

 - i.
-MoC will establish a dedicated e-Commerce council with the merger of policy unit in it, providing a lead role to the private sector. - a.
-The Council will continuously review the e-Commerce evolution in Pakistan with the aim to make policy recommendations. - b. e-Commerce Council will also deliberate on realignment of economic incentives for promoting digitization of economy. - c.
-(The Council may also deliberate on the possibility of enacting an Act for constituting National e-Commerce Authority (NECA) to act as a single window) - ii.
+MoC will establish a dedicated E-Commerce council with the merger of policy unit in it with a lead role for the private sector. - a.
+The Council will continuously review the E-Commerce evolution in Pakistan with the aim to make policy recommendations. - b.
+E-Commerce Council will also deliberate on realignment of economic incentives for promoting digitization of economy. - c.
+(The Council may also deliberate on the possibility of enacting an Act for constituting Pakistan E-Commerce Authority (PECA) to act as a single window) - ii.
 Re-export of faulty or damaged goods or goods under a contract of warranty should be allowed under the law:(i) on the basis of presentation of contract documents as evidence; (ii) within a period of 30 days for such re-export; and (iii) levy of duties in case the goods in question are not re-exported within the prescribed time limit.
 The Customs Act (1969), Sales Tax Act (1990), Income Tax Ordinance (2001) and other related regulations should be amended to allow re-export.

-&lt;sup>18 Regulation No.17/PMK.010/2018 (Regulation 17) (Indonesia) (2018)
+18 Regulation No.17/PMK.010/2018 (Regulation 17) (Indonesia) (2018)